node-gradle/gradle-node-plugin/docs/usage.md

     // Note that npm is bundled with Node.js download = false

+    // Whether to download and install a specific Node.js version only once or not
+    // If false, the plugin will act as configured, with no additional behaviour
+    // If true, the plugin will check if a specific Node.js version is installed (directory check)
+    // and if yes it will not download it again if *download* property s set to true downloadOnce = true

     // Version of node to download and install (only used if download is true)
     // It will be unpacked in the workDir version = "16.14.0"